developersIndia/.github/moderator-guidelines.md

 4. You don't attack people personally while giving feedback.
 5. You treat people with respect regardless of their disagreements or differences with you.

+## Collaboration & Work Styles

+This section highlights how the mod & admins can work together with each other in harmony and build a trust among each other.
+We highly recommend reading this.

+- In case of any disputes among mods or between mods & admins.
+The final decision is taken by community admins.
+- We don't want (or expect) you to work `24x7`, being a moderator & community builder is a thankless job.
+So if you choose to be one, know the consequences in & out.
+Nevertheless, we (community admins) greatly appreciate your work ♥️ .
+- To build a mutual understanding with each other, we recommend talking with each other over an **audio** call (either on google meet, discord VC etc).
+If you are uncomfortable with hopping over a call.
+Building trust over a huge distance over "text" chat doesn't work and has never worked.
+To fix this we need to be able to talk with you to understand why you want to be a community moderator & what motivates you to stick with the community.
+- We expect you to take ownership of things you suggest, instead of pinging other members you should be able to execute decisions you suggest.
+In case of permission issues ping admin team.
+- You are always free to provide feedback to other members on how they work but make sure that no-one gets hurts in this process, i.e instead of criticising people give them a possible solution or a way to improve.
+In case of disputes, try to avoid arguing over internet.
+Always know there is a real person on the other side of screen.
+(Note: this can be prevented if everyone trusts each other).
+- You are free to leave the team at any point of time, just ping a admin and we will relieve you of your duties.
+As soon as you leave, you are not entitled to talk on behalf of the community team.
+- You are free to take long breaks as you need (please try to prevent burnout), just let the other team members know that you will not be available for sometime.

+If you don't agree with any one point in this list, we recommend you to NOT join the mod team.
+If you have some follow up questions on some item, feel free to ping the admin team or a representative of the team.

 ### [**Join Us**](https://bit.ly/devsindia-mod) as a community moderator and helps us build the largest community of software & tech folks in India 🚀.